 The Bitcoin, despite its popularity, is attracting quite a bit of controversy.
 Many are of the opinion that it is a passing internet fad that cannot possibly replace traditional currencies or compete with them in usefulness.
 It is yet too early to say that for sure, but we cannot ignore the fact that this cryptocurency is currently the highest valued functional currency in the world.

-cons of bitcoin
+pros and cons of bitcoin